- Home

 Disease

-Red mites have been recorded in Marlborough green gecko.
+Red mites have been recorded in captive Marlborough green geckos.
 The bacteria Mucor ramosissimus and protozoa Trichomonas sp. and Nyctotherus sp. have also been recorded in the species.
-Two Marlborough green gecko have been reported as dying of mycotic dermatitis, digital gangrene and osteomyelitis.
+Two Marlborough green geckos have been reported as dying of mycotic dermatitis, digital gangrene and osteomyelitis.

 Conservation status